dkharazi/Bayesian-Tickets/README.md

 ## Overview

 An experiment was conducted to record ticket prices across a long period of time.
+The goal of the analysis is to estimate ticket prices on a given day.

 ## Variable Descriptions